MichaIng/DietPi-Docs/docs/software/webserver_stack.md

     Logging is done to journal by default, and you can view the details by executing next command:

     ```sh
     journalctl -u apache2
     ```

 === "Server name"

     The `ServerName` directive is updated with the local IP.
 This helps muting the related startup warnings.

     **Notes:**

-    - This may imply access and CORS failures when applications check for the server name as allowed hostname but a different external IPs/hostnames was used for access.
-In such case generally applications provide a way to define a list of permitted hostnames.
+    - This may imply access and CORS failures [^6] when applications check for the server name.
+In such case, generally applications provide a way to define a list of permitted hostnames.

     - Without a server name set, usually webserver simply apply the HTTP_HOST header, which bypasses every related check.
 Apache, according to the logged warning, seems to use 127.0.1.1 then.